 Discussion

-We theorized that having the participants read and report on their highest rated fears, along with the threat of public presentations, would increase anxiety the STAI (Spielberger, Gorsuch, Lushene, Vagg, & Jacobs, 1983).
-It was hypothesized that the anxiety induction procedure would increase the participants faking score on the WKT, while a difference would not be seen in the control grouprticipants in the anxiety group scored significantly higher on both WKT 1 and WKT 2 as compared to the control group.
-The anxiety group did have a higher faking score than the control group during WKT 1, which suggests that the anxiety group consisted of participants before the anxiety induction procedure.
-However, participants in the anxiety between WKT 1 and WKT 2, faking scores for the control group did not .
-Previous research has shown that undergraduate college students who have high anxiety levels lie more frequently than their peers (Chiu, Hong, & Chiu, 2016).
-This present study support for connection between anxiety and lying
+We theorized that having the participants read and report on their highest rated fears, along with the threat of public presentations, would increase anxiety.
+The effectiveness of this anxiety induction procedure was supported by the results fromthe STAI (Spielberger, Gorsuch, Lushene, Vagg, & Jacobs, 1983); The anxiety condition scored significantly higher on the STA-I than did the control group.
+It was hypothesized that the anxiety induction procedure would increase the participants overclaiming score on the WKT, while a difference would not be seen in the control group.
+Participants in the anxiety group scored significantly higher on both WKT 1 and WKT 2 as compared to the control group.
+The anxiety group did have a higher overclaiming score than the control group during WKT 1, which suggests that the anxiety group consisted of participants higher levels of anxiety before the anxiety induction procedure.
+However, only participants in the anxiety condition demonstrated significant increases of overclaiming between WKT 1 and WKT 2;overclaiming scores for the control group did not change.
+Previous correlational research has shown that undergraduate college students who have high anxiety levels lie more frequently than their peers (Chiu, Hong, & Chiu, 2016).
+This present study provides support for a causal connection between anxiety and lying.

-Despite lying, studies have shown that lying is common (DePaulo, Kashy, Kirkendol, Wyer, & Epstein, 1996).
-This present study supports the idea that lying is wide-spread in our society, as every participant engaged in some amount of faking on the WKT.
+Despite the moral stigma associated with lying, studies have shown that lying is common (DePaulo, Kashy, Kirkendol, Wyer, & Epstein, 1996).
+This present study supports the idea that lying is wide-spread in our society, as every participant engaged in some amount of overclaiming on the WKT.

 feelings of certainty,

 mislearning

 Dunlop and colleagues (2017) showing that overclaiming was more often used in people with more time in the formal education system, such as college students.